 Use the sun to naturally infuse oil with the goodness of herbs!

-1. Place herbs in a clean quart jar.
-If using fresh herbs, wilt them first for 12 hours to remove the moisture (too much moisture will cause your oil to go rancid), cut into small pieces, and crush with a mortar and pestle before adding to the jar.
-You can skip these extra steps if your herbs are dried.
-You can find an extensive selection of dried herbs here.
+1. Place herbs in a clean, dry quart jar.
+We always recommend using dried herbs, but if you desire fresh herbs, wilt them first for 12 hours to remove the moisture (too much water will cause your oil to go rancid), cut into small pieces, and crush with a mortar and pestle before adding to the jar.
+You can skip this step if your herbs are dried.

-2. Pour oil into the jar, making sure to cover herbs by at least 1” of oil and leaving at least 1/2” of space at the top of the jar so the herbs will have room to expand.
+2. Fill remaining space in jar with oil, making sure to cover herbs by at least 1”.
 If your herbs soak up all of the oil, then pour more on top to ensure that the herbs are well covered.

 3. Stir well and cap the jar tightly.